ambaye15/AQSM_SW1PerS/docs/instructions.md

 conda install jupyterlab -y
 pip install torch torchvision torchaudio
 ```
 The HPC allowed easier access to GPU partitions for YOLOv5 inference.
-However, this was also easy to run on laptop or PC with a GPU.
+However, this was also easy to run on laptop or PC with a GPU and a virtual environment.
 ---

 To verify correct installation and behavior, run the included unit tests: